Finite-Sample Analysis of Nonlinear Stochastic Approximation with Applications in Reinforcement Learning: Nonlinear SA with Markovian Noise

-Assumption \ref{as:markov-chain} is often made to study the asymptotic convergence of stochastic approximation under Markovian noise when the state space is finite; see for examples \citep{borkar2009stochastic,tsitsiklis1997analysis,de2000existence}.
-When compared to the case where $\{X_k\}$ is i.i.d., the main difference for $\{X_k\}$ being Markovian is that there is a bias in the update of Algorithm (\ref{sa:algorithm}), i.e., $\mathbb{E}[F(X_k,\theta)\mid X_0=x]\neq \bar{F}(\theta)$.
-As will be seen later, Assumption \ref{as:markov-chain} enables us to control the bias and show that it is not strong enough to alter the desired direction of the update.
+Assumption \ref{as:markov-chain} (1) is made to control the Markovian noise in Algorithm (\ref{sa:algorithm}), and implies that there exist $C\geq 1$ and $\rho\in (0,1)$ such that $\sup_{x\in\mathcal{X}}\|P^k(x,\cdot)-\mu_X(\cdot)\|_{\text{TV}}\leq C\rho^k$ for all $k\geq 0$.
+When compared to $\{X_k\}$ being i.i.d., the major difference for $\{X_k\}$ being Markovian is that there is a bias in the update, i.e., $\mathbb{E}[F(X_k,\theta)\mid X_0=x]\neq \bar{F}(\theta)$.
+Since Assumption \ref{as:markov-chain} (1) states that the Markov chain $\{X_k\}$ mixes geometrically fast, it enables us to control such bias and to show that it is not strong enough to alter the desired direction of the update.
+In the special case where the state-space $\mathcal{X}$ of the Markov chain $\{X_k\}$ is finite, Assumption \ref{as:markov-chain} (1) is satisfied when the Markov chain $\{X_k\}$ is irreducible and aperiodic \cite[Theorem 4.9]{levin2017markov}.
+Assumption \ref{as:markov-chain} (2) states that $\{w_k\}$ is a martingale difference sequence, and $\|w_k\|$ is allowed to scale affinely with respect to $\|\theta_k\|$.

-In addition to these assumptions, the choice of the step size sequence $\{\epsilon_k\}$ is important.
-In order to state certain conditions on the step sizes we pick, we need to use the mixing time of the Markov chain $\{X_k\}$.
-We begin with the definition of the total variation distance between probability distributions, which is used to introduce the mixing time. \begin{definition} The total variation distance between two probability distributions $\nu_1$ and $\nu_2$ on $\mathcal{X}$ is defined by $\|\nu_1-\nu_2\|_{\text{TV}}=\frac{1}{2}\sum_{x\in\mathcal{X}}|\nu_1(x)-\nu_2(x)|$. \end{definition}
+In addition to these assumptions, the choice of the stepsize sequence $\{\alpha_k\}$ is important.
+In order to state certain conditions on the stepsizes we pick, we need to use the mixing time of the Markov chain $\{X_k\}$ defined in the following.